robotsorcerer/gocator/README.md

 ```

 #### Pipeline 1: January 14, 2016 : Synchronous operation [master branch]
-This code was developed in `ROS Hydro` on the `KivaSystems`, `armsdev` jail environment.
+This code was developed in `ROS Hydro` on the an `armsdev` jail environment.
 It's been tested on  Ubuntu 12.04 and Ububntu 14.04 +.
 You are welcome to leave comments or add a PR if you can verify it works in Jade.

 To work without an encoder (in `Time` Trigger Mode), the laser strobes the camera in an infinite while loop and I push acquired point clouds to the visualizer window.
 Press `r` on your keyboard to zero-center the displayed point clouds.
 For additional help,
  click within the console where the executables are launched and press `h` for additional help with the `vtk` window.